aklivity/zilla-docs/src/concepts/kafka-proxies/mqtt-proxy.md

 ---
-description: This guide will walk through each unique way Zilla manages MQTT Pub/Sub connections and messages.
+description: This guide will walk through the way Zilla manages MQTT Pub/Sub connections and messages.
 ---

-# MQTT Proxy
+# MQTT Kafka Proxy

-This guide will walk through each unique way Zilla manages MQTT Pub/Sub connections and messages.
+This guide will walk through the way Zilla manages MQTT Pub/Sub connections and messages.

-An MQTT server typically acts as a broker between publishers and subscribers.
-This requires a complex protocol to manage the wide range of small IoT device use cases.
-By proxying these messages on and off of Kafka with the [mqtt-kafka](../../reference/config/bindings/binding-mqtt-kafka.md) binding, IoT devices can transmit data to a wider range of tech stacks and adapting to business needs.
+An MQTT server acts as a broker between publishers and subscribers.
+This requires a complex protocol to manage the wide range of IoT devices and use cases.
+By proxying these messages on and off of Kafka with the [mqtt-kafka](../../reference/config/bindings/binding-mqtt-kafka.md) binding, IoT devices can transmit data to a wider range of tech stacks, adapting to more business needs.

-Unlike other proxies, Zilla manages the different MQTT topics instead of passing them down to kafka.
-This allows more control over the Kafka architecture.
-Subscribers and publishers won't need to do any extra work since Zilla supports the native MQTT protocol.
+Unlike other proxies, Zilla manages the different MQTT topics instead of blindly passing them down to Kafka.
+This way the Kafka architecture can be optimized for MQTT Pub/Sub.
+MQTT client subscribers and publishers will communicate with Zilla the same as any broker.

-> MQTT reflect kinda like echo but the relay is from all clients and not a 1:1.
-Pub/Sub implies 1-many pub and 1-many sub.

 ## Step 1: Declaring the broker